Circumnavigation: Human-powered

 According to adjudicating bodies Guinness World Records and Explorersweb, Jason Lewis completed the first human-powered circumnavigation of the globe on 6 October 2007.
 This was part of a thirteen-year journey entitled Expedition 360.

 In 2012, Turkish-born American adventurer Erden Eruç completed the first entirely solo human-powered circumnavigation, travelling by rowboat, sea kayak, foot and bicycle from 10 July 2007 to 21 July 2012, crossing the equator twice, passing over 12 antipodal points, and logging 66299 km in 1,026 days of travel time, excluding breaks.

-National Geographic lists Colin Angus as being the first to complete a global circumnavigation.
+National Geographic lists Colin Angus as being the first to complete a human-powered global circumnavigation in 2006.
 However, his journey did not cross the equator or hit the minimum of two antipodal points as stipulated by the rules of Guinness World Records and AdventureStats by Explorersweb.

 People have both bicycled and run around the world, but the oceans have had to be covered by air or sea travel, making the distance shorter than the Guinness guidelines.
 To go from North America to Asia on foot is theoretically possible but very difficult.
 It involves crossing the Bering Strait on the ice, and around 3000 km of roadless swamped or freezing cold areas in Alaska and eastern Russia.
 No one has so far travelled all of this route by foot.
-David Kunst was the first verified person to walk around the world between 20 June 1970 and 5 October 1974.
+David Kunst was the first person that Guinness verified to have walked around the world between 20 June 1970 and 5 October 1974, by "[walking] 23,250 km (14,450 miles) through four continents".